visual-framework/vf-core/docs/guidelines/css.md

 ### Nesting

 Sass allows [Nesting](http://www.sitepoint.com/sass-reference/selector-nesting/) of CSS.
 This is a very nice feature but can be over used and abused.
-To stop this getting out of hand you should only nest media queries, pseudo classes and where referencing the parent makes sense (things like .no-js and modernizr classes).
+To stop this getting out of hand you should only nest media queries, pseudo classes and where referencing the parent makes sense (things like .vf-no-js and modernizr classes).

 For example, in Sass: